 The pies are made with a sweet pastry on the bottom to line the dish and depending on the filling there may be pastry on the top as well.
 Equally popular, the cobbler is a layer of cooked fruit topped with a thicker mixture that’s somewhere between cake and pastry and is sprinkled with a generous layer of sugar to caramelise in the oven.

-I enjoyed a peach and strawberry cobbler with cream at Central in Montgomery and you’ll typically order a slice of pie for desert such as apple, chocolate, key lime or pecan from menus in Alabama.
+I enjoyed an old fashioned peach cobbler with cream at Central in Montgomery and you’ll typically order a slice of pie for desert such as apple, chocolate, key lime or pecan from menus in Alabama.

 8. Pecan pie and ice cream in Alabama